 About

-Strive is a Mental Performance Training practice based out of Denver, CO.
+Strive is a Mental Performance Training practice based out of Seattle, WA.

 The quote on our website home page is an excerpt from Theodore Roosevelt’s 1910 speech Citizenship in a Republic.